pygobject/pgi-docgen/README.rst

     GNU Free Documentation License 1.3 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts

-Everything in the `theme` sub directory:
+Everything in the `data/theme` sub directory:

     https://github.com/rtfd/readthedocs.org

     MIT License

-Everything in the `ext` sub directory:
+Everything in the `data/ext` sub directory:

     https://bitbucket.org/birkenfeld/sphinx/